nishith121/Guide-to-Install-Frappe-FrappeFramework-in-Windows-Using-Docker/README.md

 ### STEP 4 Install VSCode Remote Containers extension

     Open vscode and install 'Dev Containers' extension

+    If you face issue while opening Remote Dev Contrainers in Visual Studio then Downgrade Docker Containers Version to v0.251.0.

 ###  STEP 5 After the extensions are installed, you can

   Open frappe_docker folder in VS Code.